LukeGrahamLandry/franca/devlog.md

 - fixed losing error in resolve (missing @try) so you always hit a GetParsed in sema and reported the wrong location. should make driver programs powerful enough to add warnings for that sort of thing.
 - overload not found error show the types
-- fixed missing type check error for get_variant_ptr `if you pass a pointer as $t it still tpyechecks !!! :FUCKED -- Jul 16` I was passing arg_ty instead of arg_expr.ty for arg_ty_found of bind_const_arg.
+- fixed missing type check error for get_variant_ptr `if you pass a pointer as $t it still tpyechecks !!! : FUCKED -- Jul 16` I was passing arg_ty instead of arg_expr.ty for arg_ty_found of bind_const_arg.
   // TODO: really immediate_eval_expr should do more strict type checking.
 - returning more sturctured errors so i can write tests for them, and so i can delay the slow formatting the error message until we know its actually going to be printed.